 Because of this, he faced dethronement.
 A deposition was plotted by his ministers, which Ludwig II has dismissed for criticizing him.
 The ousting succeeded, and Ludwig was held in custody in Berg Castle on the shores of Lake Starnberg.

-Soon after, Ludwig’s II was found dead in Lake Starnberg.
+Soon after, Ludwig II was found dead in Lake Starnberg.
 His death was really mysterious, though.
 The court ruled that his demise was caused by a drowning suicide, which was implausible since the official autopsy results reported no water was found in his lungs.

 This is just how I understood Ludwig’s story from Wikipedia.
-But, the thing is, it is just a sad story for a life of a king.
+But, the thing is, it is just a sad story of a life of a king.
 With his beautiful castles that we can visit now in Bavaria, I expected that he was instead a mighty ruler who had great success.

 It’s even more unfortunate that Ludwig II did not even have the opportunity to see Neuschwanstein Castle completed.
-In fact, when he died, Neuschwanstein Castle’s construction was halted, and only 30% of it was brought into completion.
+In fact, when he died, Neuschwanstein Castle’s construction was halted, and only 30% of it was brought to completion.

-If King Ludwig II lived longer, Neuschwanstein Castle would be far more impressive than it is today.
+If King Ludwig II had lived longer, Neuschwanstein Castle would be far more impressive than it is today.
 Have a look at the castle’s planned outcome:

 Neuschwanstein Castle Today and Yesterday